-These financial statements are the first consolidated financial statements prepared by the Group in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through profit or loss and financial instruments with preferred rights.